19 Mar The Ultimate Guide To Creating A Gallery Wall You’ll Love

 There are two well defined gallery wall styles:

-- Grid or linear gallery wall — relies heavily on proportions, symmetry and balance.
-This style is ideal for modern interiors or spaces that aim for a clean, formal or minimalist aesthetic.
+The grid style gallery wall relies heavily on proportions, symmetry and balance.
+This style is ideal for modern interiors with straight lines or spaces that aim for a clean, formal or minimalist aesthetic.

-- Casual or eclectic gallery wall — more informal, combining different art genres, techniques, a variety of frames and even 3D objects.
+This is a more informal style, combining different art genres, techniques, a variety of frames and even 3D objects.
 Mastering this style depends on how pieces interact with each other.
 Some refer to it as the salon style.